Piano Sonata No. 3 (Chopin): II. Scherzo

-Similar to the second piano sonata, the second movement is a scherzo marked Molto vivace, in E-flat major and time.
+Similar to the second piano sonata, the second movement is a scherzo marked Molto vivace, in E♭ major and time.
 The movement opens with a "light-fingered moto perpetuo", characterised by continuous quaver runs in the right hand and minimal accompaniment before "pivoting" to the trio in B major.
 The trio consists of a more tranquil tune over a swinging accompaniment, reminiscent of Chopin's Scherzo No. 4, Op.
+54.

-54. Unlike the scherzo of the B-flat minor sonata and other pieces by Chopin with the title, it is exceptionally short, typically lasting barely three minutes in performance and serves as a brief interlude for the entire piece.
+Unlike the scherzo of the B♭ minor sonata and other pieces by Chopin with the title, it is exceptionally short, typically lasting barely three minutes in performance and serves as a brief interlude for the entire piece.